CyberFlameGO/svnpython/Doc/library/logging.rst

    :func:`error` and :func:`critical` will call :func:`basicConfig` automatically
    if no handlers are defined for the root logger.

-   This function does nothing if the root logger already has handlers configured.

    .. versionchanged:: 2.4
       Formerly, :func:`basicConfig` did not take any keyword arguments.